stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 This post is about building an Alfred workflow that allows exporting all image attachments of the currently opened Evernote note as PDF.

-If you're just looking for the workflow, [here's the code on Github](https://github.com/Stex/alfred-evernote-helpers).

 ---

 ### Update (2021-01-18)